abhishek-kumar-code/Redfish_Public/Specification.md

 * All resources shall be made available using the JSON media type "application/json".
 * SPMA services shall make every resource available in a representation based on JSON, as specified in [RFC4627](#RFC4627).
 Receivers shall not reject a message because it is encoded in JSON, and shall offer at least one response representation based on JSON.
 An implementation may offer additional representations using non-JSON media types.

+Clients may request compression by specifying an [Accept-Encoding header](#request-headers) in the request.
-* Responses to GET requests may be compressed.
-Clients shall be prepared to accept a Content-Encoding of gzip in a Response to a GET.
+* Responses to GET requests shall only be compressed if requested by the client.
+* Services should support gzip compression when requested by the client.

 #### ETags